the-real-tokai/osx-apache-svn-dav-modules/README.md

 		#AuthUserFile /etc/apache2/other/subversion.htpasswd
 	</Location>

-The main `httpd.conf` needs to be edited too, to make sure required modules, like `dav_module`, are loaded.
+Finally the main `httpd.conf` needs to be edited too, to make sure required modules, like `dav_module`, are loaded.
 Just uncomment the respective line(s).
-Finally the httpd server can be restarted:
+Now the httpd server can be restarted:

 	$ sudo apachectl restart

+If all goes well then the Subversion repositories are available via `http` and `https`.

 ## Disclaimer

-The script was made for my personal use and shared here in case it might be helpful for other people too.
-It might or might not work for you and you use it at your own risk.
+The script was made for my personal use and shared here in case it might be helpful to other people.
+It might work or might not work for you.
+In any way you use it at your own risk.

+Good luck! :-)